 [Filter Section]

-A filter section must contain exactly one of the following two directives: FilterLevel, or FilterPosition.
+A filter section must contain exactly one of the following two directives: FilterLevel or FilterPosition.

 A FilterLevel is a specific place to insert the device filter on the stack, defined by the Base INF.
 Within each level, the order of the filters is arbitrary.